Investments growth icon

 Your spouse or civil partner had £50,000 in ISA savings and named you as the beneficiary.
 This amount becomes your APS, which is added to your own ISA allowance of £20,000, resulting in a temporary ISA allowance of £70,000 for the year (it reverts to your usual allowance the year after).

-The rules mean that the tax-efficiency of the deceased’s ISA won’t be lost, allowing the bereaved to enjoy the tax advantages they previously shared with their partner.
+The ISA inheritance rules essentially mean that the tax-efficiency of the deceased’s ISA won’t be lost.
+Interestingly, even if the deceased leaves the money in their ISA to someone else, the surviving partner is still entitled to an increased allowance for that tax-year, again equivalent to the value of the deceased’s ISA assets.
+This allows the bereaved to enjoy the tax advantages they previously shared with their partner.

 Who can inherit an ISA?

-In order to inherit an ISA and receive the full tax advantages of the APS, you must be:
+Anyone can inherit an ISA, but in order to retain the full tax advantages through the APS, you must be:

-Provided these two factors apply, you can make a claim for an ISA transfer on death.
+Provided these two factors apply, you’ll receive the APS and can transfer the deceased’s ISA funds into your own account tax-free.
 If you’re separated, whether by court order, deed of separation or where the marriage or partnership has completely broken down, the APS does not apply.

 However, other people can inherit the value of an ISA too, provided they’re named as the beneficiary.
-The difference is that the APS won’t apply, which means the funds will be given in cash and will lose their tax-free wrapper, and inheritance tax may come into play.
+The difference is that the APS won’t apply, which means the funds will lose their tax-free wrapper – and if you invest the money in your own ISA, it will count towards your usual ISA allowance – and inheritance tax may come into play.
 This is particularly worth bearing in mind for children who inherit an ISA from a parent.

 Where can I invest an inherited ISA allowance?